STS-Projects/Sheets-Tool/README.md

 This way when I select my data in vMix, it's all labeled, and the layout in google sheets is somewhat sane.
 When I select a data source in vMix I just select "Casters" and then the row number depending on which caster I want.
 Caster 1?
 Row 1, etc.

+In this case, if I want to select Jim on my data source, I select casters from my dropdown list, and select row 1.
+Remember, after it gets transposed, the first columns act as headers.
+So what looks like row 2, is actually row 1.
+Just think of it like it's the first piece of data after the label.
+Data 1.

 So far this system has been very reliable.